e-conomix/magento-translations/README.md

 ## Contributions
 Contributions are very welcome.
 Please add new languages in alphabetical order.
 Thanks!

+## Thank you
+A huge thank you goes to all the maintainers and contributors of the language packs above!

 ## Idea
 Anna Völkl and Sander Mangel